the media about environmental

-Keywords: journalist, media, TV, magazine, video, interview, how to, MCS, electrical sensitivity, accommodation
+Keywords: journalist, media, TV, magazine, video, documentary, interview, how to, participate, chemical sensitivity, MCS, electrical sensitivity, chronic illness, accommodation

 Why talk to the media?

 The picture above is from a visit by KBSTV from South Korea.
-They are interviewing two young women with severe MCS, who are living in a station wagon.
+They are interviewing two young women, who are camping in a station wagon in the Arizona desert.

 Media stories can reach many people who would otherwise not hear about MCS or EHS.
-This can help people who have these illnesses, but have not been diagnosed, start asking better questions and perhaps find the right kind of physician to diagnose and help them.
+This can help people who have these illnesses start asking better questions and perhaps find the right kind of physician to diagnose and help them.
 It may save some people from years of suffering and inappropriate treatment.

 I have been interviewed by two TV stations, two radio stations, one print magazine and one online magazine (which did both a video report and a written story).
 I also know four other people who have been interviewed.

-Most of the interviews I have participated in are positive, but I have been rather careful in who I talked to and what I said.
+Most of the interviews I participated in were positive, but I have been rather careful in who I talked to and what I said.
 I know people who have been less fortunate and really got burned.

 What the media wants